 Tottenham deliver for Ange Postecoglou but late twist is a warning for what’s to come

-Tottenham Hotspur 3-1 Bodo/Glimt: Spurs have one foot in the final ahead of their trip to the Arctic Circle next week
+Tottenham Hotspur 3-1 Bodo/Glimt: Spurs have one foot in the final but a late goal changed things ahead of their trip to the Arctic Circle next week

 Maddison had fronted up to Tottenham’s issues this season pre-match, calling their campaign “embarrassing” after 19 Premier League defeats.
 But he also said that the dressing room is behind Postecoglou and his players delivered for him once again when it mattered most.
 Somehow, their season may come down to 90 minutes in Bilbao and could end with a first trophy since 2008, Postecoglou vindicated at the last.